2019 March Madness Betting

 Defense and rebounding in NCAA basketball are important and it is another March Madness betting strategy we recommend.
 That should be obvious, but there’s a reason we should focus on these areas when evaluating our NCAA tournament betting ideas, compared to offensive firepower.
 For one, most of the teams don’t know each other or haven’t faced off in the regular season.
 Offenses might not translate well against specific defenses.
 What might be a strength against their competition in the regular season suddenly becomes a weakness in the tournament, depending on the matchup.

-Offensive firepower e also just simply isn’t as consistent as defensive intensity.
+Offensive firepower also just simply isn’t as consistent as defensive intensity.
 On some nights, the shots just aren’t falling.
-There is an element of luck to the offense, while the strong defense can be played much more consistently.
+There is an element of luck to the offense, while a strong defense can be played much more consistently.
 The same goes for rebounding.
 Sure, there are going to be times when a team is going to be overmatched on the boards, but consistent rebounding leads to second-chance buckets and fewer opportunities for opponents.
-Teams that have consistently played solid defense and have rebounded well offer more consistency and predictability when it comes handicapping.
+Teams that have consistently played solid defense and have rebounded well offer more consistency and predictability when it comes handicapping a game.